Trying to decide between the .30-06 Springfield and 6.5 Creedmoor cartridges? Here’s what you need to know about them.

 In this article, I’m going to do a detailed comparison of the 6.5 Creedmoor vs 30-06 in an effort to answer the above questions and discuss the pros and cons of each one to help provide some insight into which cartridge will work best for you.

-Before we get started, I have a administrative note:
+Before we get started, I have a couple of administrative notes:

 Some of the links below are affiliate links.
 This means I will earn a small commission (at no extra cost to you) if you make a purchase.
 This helps support the blog and allows me to continue to create free content that’s useful to hunters like yourself.
 Thanks for your support.